 AmeriCorps St. Louis supports community outreach by canvassing in affected communities, supporting 2-1-1, running call centers for survivors, providing homeowner and property owner intake and tracking, facilitating case work and Multi Agency Resource Center (MARC) support, and providing staffing for logistics.
 During the 2017 spring flooding in Missouri, AmeriCorps St. Louis traveled throughout the state to staff registration and homeowner intake tables at 18 MARCs over a period of 10 days.

-Members assist in capacity building by acting as support and liaisons for emergency management agencies, including Voluntary Organizations Active in Disaster, Community Organizations Active in Disaster, and Long Term Recovery Committees.
-Other organizations include the Federal Emergency Management Agency, United Way, American Red Cross, Salvation Army, faith-based organizations, as well as other state and local committees.
+Members assist in capacity building by acting as support and liaisons for emergency management agencies, including Voluntary Organizations Active in Disaster (VOAD), Community Organizations Active in Disaster, and Long Term Recovery Committees.
+Other organizations include the Federal Emergency Management Agency (FEMA), United Way, American Red Cross, Salvation Army, faith-based organizations, as well as other state and local committees.